A Gentle Way to Decide Without Pressure or Promises

 Because it works with feedback rather than force, many people find it tolerable even when other interventions felt like “too much.”

-The goal is not to push change, but to observe how the brain responds when given supportive conditions.
+The goal is not to push change, but to observe how the brain responds when given more supportive conditions.

 Neurofeedback is: